nachose/pandoc_resume/markdown/resume.md

 [ref]: https://github.com/githubuser/superlongprojectname

-Others
+Extra Section, Call it Whatever You Want
 ----------------------------------------

 * Human Languages:

-     * Spanish:       Mother tongue.
+     * English (native speaker)
-     * English:       High.
+     * ???
-     * French:        Very basic.
+     * This is what a nested list looks like.

 * Random tidbit